-10. Part-time employees
+10.3 Part-time employment

-- 10.1 A part-time employee: - (a) is engaged to work less than 35 hours per week;
+- (a) A part-time employee is an employee who: - (i) works less than 35 hours per week;

-- (b) has reasonably predictable hours of work; and - (c) receives, on a pro rata basis, equivalent pay and conditions to those of full-time employees who do the same kind of work. - At the time of engagement the employer and the part-time employee will agree in writing on a regular pattern of work, specifying at least the hours worked each day, which days of the week the employee will work and the actual starting and finishing times each day. - 10.3 Any agreed variation to the regular pattern of work will be recorded in writing. - All time worked in excess of the hours as mutually arranged will be overtime and paid for at the rates prescribed in clause 21-Overtime. - A part-time employee will be paid the minimum hourly rate prescribed for the classification, group or level on which the employee is engaged.
+- (ii) has reasonably predictable hours of work; and - (iii) receives, on a pro rata basis, equivalent pay and conditions to those of full-time employees who do the same kind of work. - (b) At the time of engagement, the employer and the part-time employee will agree in writing on a regular pattern of work, specifying at least the hours worked each day, which days of the week the employee will work and the actual starting and finishing times each day. - (c) Any agreed variation to the regular pattern of work will be recorded in writing. - (d) All time worked in excess of the hours as mutually arranged will be overtime and paid for at the rates prescribed in clause 17-Overtime. - (e) A part-time employee will be paid per hour 1/35th of the weekly rate prescribed for the classification, group or level on which the employee is engaged.